 After I went through and highlighted everything.
-I opened an excel sheet and entered the amounts added them all together.
+I opened an excel sheet and entered the amounts to add them all together.
 Then divided by 3 (the months I was averaging).
 Which gave me the average of what I was spending per month in that category.

-See where your money is going and where to fix it
+See where your money is going so you can fix it

 An example would be groceries for 3 months we spent 1595.28 divided that by 3 months gave me 531.76.
 I thought I was spending 300 a month on groceries.
 I guess those quick little trips to Walmart did add up.